Xyveran/AI-Compiler-Pipeline/README.md

 ##### 5 — Code Generation

 Produces a flat execution plan.
 An ordered list of steps with resolved input names, op types, and strategies.
-Designed to be straightforward to lower further to LLVM IR, CUDA kernels, or hardware-specific instruction streams.
+Structured in a way that could be extended toward lowering into LLVM IR, CUDA kernels, or hardware-specific backends.

 ##### 6 — Executor

 A reference interpreter that evaluates the execution plan against concrete inputs.
 Supports ADD, MUL, RELU, FUSED, and CONST op types.
-Used in tests to verify that the optimized and unoptimized paths produce identical outputs, the strongest correctness guarantee a compiler can provide.
+Used in tests to verify that the optimized and unoptimized paths produce identical outputs, a strong practical correctness guarantee used in compiler testing.

 #### Example Output